denizZz009/RATATATA---Python-Based-RAT/README.md

 # RATATATA - Python-Based RAT

-RATATATA is a Python-based Remote Access Trojan (RAT) that uses C2 (Command and Control) for simple Discord-based usage with specific features.
+RATATATA is a Python-based Remote Access Trojan (RAT) that uses C2 (Command and Control) for simple Discord-based usage with specific features.Like instant speed ransomware etc.

 ## Known Issues